Real Estate Investment Trust

 While REITs are technically a subset of stock, I include them in “Other” because the specific real estate exposure they offer often more resembles a commodity.
 One should note, however, that various stock market funds also include REITs as part of their index.
 So be sure to learn the REIT percentage already in your other funds before loading up on more.

 Good REIT data is not available until 1972.
-Before that, I use the Total Domestic Market as a replacement asset.
+Before that, I use World stocks as a replacement asset.
 This is admittedly only a very loose approximation, and only small doses of REITs will avoid setting off the “estimated” tag in the calculators prior to 1972.